 We list the effectiveness of different birth control methods based on their typical use rates.
-Typical use refers to how the average person uses that method of birth control (compared to "perfect" use, which means no mistakes are made in using that method).
+Typical use refers to how the average person uses that method of birth control (compared with "perfect" use, which means no mistakes are made in using that method).

-Very effective means that between 1 and 2 out of 100 couples become pregnant while using that method.
+very effective means that between 1 and 2 out of 100 couples become pregnant while using that method

-Effective means that 2 to 12 out of 100 couples become pregnant while using that method.
+effective means that 2 to 12 out of 100 couples become pregnant while using that method

-Moderately effective means that 13 to 20 out of 100 couples become pregnant while using that method.
+moderately effective means that 13 to 20 out of 100 couples become pregnant while using that method

-Less effective means that 21 to 40 out of 100 couples become pregnant while using that method.
+less effective means that 21 to 40 out of 100 couples become pregnant while using that method

 In addition to preventing pregnancy, abstinence and condoms provide some protection against sexually transmitted diseases (STDs).
 However, most other birth control methods do not provide much protection against STDs, so condoms should also be used.